tylerwu2222/fluoresce-editor/README.md

 ## fluoresce-editor

-An opinionated rich-text editor built with React and TypeScript.
-(Coming soon™️)
+An opinionated rich-text editor built on top of lexical for use with ELNs (electric lab notebooks).

 ### Planned Features